 We love stories for posting more personal videos like ‘behind-the-scenes’ and ‘meet the team’ to establish a personable identity.
 One caveat though – you’ve got to build up an audience first.
 There’s no point posting a story if you have no contacts to view it!

 Stories may well grow on WhatsApp; while only 35% of daily users post stories currently, there’s no reason why this doesn’t rise once more people realise that you actually can!

 2. WhatsApp Business – An Extension Of Your Customer Support

 Establish a few hours a week when you will be available on the app and put those those hours out on your other social platforms and website.
 Encourage customers to reach you using WhatsApp and you can give real-time support.

 The downside of this is that the support can only be managed by a single person, because you can only have one phone number associated with the WhatsApp Business account.
 A good way to overcome this is to make yourself available only for certain hours and set an ‘Away’ message for the other times.

-Maybe you’re restocking a product line and know of some customers that have bought or shown interest in the line before.
-Send them a casual message on WhatsApp.
+Use broadcast lists to notify contacts about a new product line, or restocking, or upsell to a complementary product.
+Send them as a casual message on WhatsApp.
 Because it’s a personal message, as opposed to a mass email, it won’t come off as intrusive.